 Kyoto - the ancient capital of Japan and still a fabulous place to catch a glimpse of the old Japan.
 Admiring the intricately-made handicrafts of this fascinating city is fun - but trying your hand at making some simple objects can really give you an insight into local traditions.
-A number of shops in Kyoto offer the chance to see and experience Japanese crafts including paper making, Japanese woodblock printing and shibori tie dye.
+A number of shops in this magical town offer the chance to experience Japanese crafts including paper making, Japanese woodblock printing and shibori tie dye.

 Short on time?
 Kyoto Handicraft Centre is a terrific spot to see a large number of handicrafts under one roof.
 They offer a wide range of craft workshops - but you'll probably need to book ahead as they seem popular.
 After seeing all three floors of this centre, you might be peckish.
 Check out their restaurant - looks delicious!